IAN-KANJA/phase-1-javascript-variables-lab/README.md

 To run the tests, type `learn` or `learn test` in the terminal.
 You should now see the current status of the tests in the terminal.
 For the moment, all of the tests fail.
-Let's figure out how to get one of them passing!
+Let's figure out aahow to get one of them passing!
 (The rest will be up to you.)

 To get our first test to pass, we can open up our `index.js` file, and write the